pbmelo/pbmelo.github.io/_posts/2023-08-10-linuxcnc-with-laser-cutters.markdown

 categories: CNC laser linux
 ---

+## I am still learning this and will update soon to upload a full post

 ## Useful links and references

 Check out the [Jekyll docs][jekyll-docs] for more info on how to get the most out of Jekyll.
 File all bugs/feature requests at [Jekyll’s GitHub repo][jekyll-gh].
 If you have questions, you can ask them on [Jekyll Talk][jekyll-talk].